cometbft/cometbft/README.md

 Because we are a small core team, we have limited capacity to ship patch updates, including security updates.
-Consequently, we strongly recommend keeping Tendermint up-to-date.
+Consequently, we strongly recommend keeping CometBFT up-to-date.
 Upgrading instructions can be found in [UPGRADING.md](./UPGRADING.md).

 Currently supported versions include: